Welcoming Simplicity

 I wear a bracelet with this scripture on it, and my Road ID has the same.
 Once again I’ll use it as my race day inspiration and motivation.
 I can’t wait to bring home another finisher’s medal.

-Disclosure: As a 2017 Cleveland Marathon Ambassador, I will receive complimentary entry into the race of my choice, an ambassador shirt, along with special access to pre and post-race events, in exchange for writing about my training for this event.
+Disclosure: As a 2017 Cleveland Marathon Ambassador, I received complimentary entry into the race of my choice, an ambassador shirt, along with special access to pre and post-race events, in exchange for writing about my training for this event.

 I can’t wait to meet you on Sunday!
 I already feel like I know you but it will be nice to meet in person.